ehnryx/cf_submit/README.md

 # cf-code-submit
+This is being rewritten in Java here https://github.com/ehnryx/cf_submit

 Submit code to codeforces from the command line, and other stuff. <br />

 In order to save the huge number of seconds needed to reach for the mouse during codeforces contests, I needed to be able to submit from the command line.
 There are many tools to do this for codeforces contests but I was unable to find an existing tool that allowed submissions to the codeforces gym for virtual contests, so I made this.